Yvregon/JAW/README.md

-# Walcome to the repository of Just Another (Pytorch) Wrapper!
+# Welcome to the repository of Just Another (Pytorch) Wrapper!

 ## What is JAW?